← All Resources

 Vacaville's median home sold for $615K in December 2025, up 7.0% year-over-year, with homes turning over at a 63-day median DOM (up from 43 days the prior year) and 72 homes sold in December — per Redfin Vacaville.
 The sale band runs roughly $425K for an entry condo near downtown to $1.1M+ for a custom Browns Valley or Foxboro estate.
 At those prices, traditional Vacaville agents charge 5–6% commission, costing sellers $30,750–$36,900 per sale at the citywide median — and $55,000–$66,000 on a $1.1M Browns Valley sale.

 This is the honest 2026 directory of who's actually selling homes in Vacaville — Coldwell Banker Solano Pacific (the dominant Southern Solano County independent), Compass, Keller Williams (the Renée White team is among the most-transacted teams in Solano), RE/MAX Gold, Realty ONE Group Fox (the local Vacaville-headquartered office that closed ~9% of all Solano County transactions per FastExpert Solano), and the Browns Valley / North Village / Foxboro / Cheyenne / Leisure Town specialists.
-Then the commission math at $425K–$1.1M, and how a $4,399 flat fee with a licensed California agent (LOQOL Charlie AI) stacks up against $36,900 at 6% on the typical Vacaville home.
+We examine the commission math across the $425K to $1.1M price band (where even $1 in transaction efficiency matters), comparing traditional 5–6% structures (which cost $36,900 at 6% on a typical $615K home) against a modern 2.5% seller-side commission model.

 The Top Real Estate Agents in Vacaville in 2026